Alemi7523/Alemi7523.github.io/index.md

 ### Quest 29: Cranky Crobat

-Asl with that you can help, and you will begin this quest.
+Ask with what you can help, and you will begin this quest.
 We will need to have Flash for this Quest since it is required to catch the attention of the Crobat causing issues to the town, and it will be useful later on Phasial Cave too, so if you haven't bought it yet, go to the Casino and